MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Allfiles/M09_ALM_Lab_setup.md

     Make sure you open PowerShell as an **administrator**.
 See <https://docs.microsoft.com/powershell/scripting/learn/ps101/01-getting-started#how-do-i-launch-powershell> for how to start PowerShell

 > [!NOTE]
-> You can use the PowerShell command line or the PowerShell ISE
+> You can use the PowerShell command line or the PowerShell ISE.
+The setup process is documented to use, and was tested with, the Windows PowerShell ISE application.
+If you are not familiar with Windows PowerShell ISE, you can find more information at <https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/introducing-the-windows-powershell-ise>.

 2. New-Item -Path "C:\" -Name "LabFiles" -ItemType "directory"
 3. Set-Location C:\LabFiles